Ewelti/EuroAquaticMacroInverts/README.md

 # EuroAquaticMacroInverts
 This repository contains code relating to a study of changes over time of European freshwater macroinvertebrates by Haase et al.

 The file "AquaticMacroInvert_metadata.xls" contains information on Data providers, site characteristics, the number of sites from each country, the taxa list for all sites, and the functional trait coverage.
-Two additional tabs provide metadata information for the two csv files "All_indices_benthicMacroInverst_AllYears.csv" (tab: metadata_siteyearsheet) and "All_siteLevel_and_glmOutput.csv" (tab: metadata_sitesheet).
+Two additional tabs provide metadata information for the two csv files "All_indices_benthicMacroInverts_AllYears.csv" (tab: metadata_siteyearsheet) and "All_siteLevel_and_glmOutput.csv" (tab: metadata_sitesheet).

-The file "All_indices_benthicMacroInverst_AllYears.csv" contains data for each site and year on taxonomic diversity metrics, functional diversity metrics, and environmental drivers which are time series (climate, landuse, and nitrogen inputs).
+The file "All_indices_benthicMacroInverts_AllYears.csv" contains data for each site and year on taxonomic diversity metrics, functional diversity metrics, and environmental drivers which are time series (climate, landuse, and nitrogen inputs).

 The file "All_siteLevel_and_glmOutput.csv" contains data for each site on slopes of functional and taxonomic diversity indices and environmental drivers.